Through Severe Knee Injuries, Dwyane Wade Continues to Endure

-He got a large amount of fluid drained from the knee the following day, then got more than three hours of treatment at the arena the morning of the game and about 4½ more hours of work done in the afternoon, going almost all the way up to the moment the Heat took the floor to warm up for Game 7.
+Wade had a large amount of fluid drained from the left knee the following day, then got more than three hours of treatment at the arena the morning of the game and about 4½ more hours of work done in the afternoon, going almost all the way up to the moment the Heat took the floor to warm up for Game 7.
 He needed treatment during the game as well, even missing the start of the second half.
-He played 39 minutes in the finale, scoring 23 points on 11 for 21 shooting.
+Despite the injuries to both knees, Wade played 39 minutes in the finale, scoring 23 points on 11 for 21 shooting.

 The late-season knee problems took some serious shine off a brilliant year in which Wade averaged 21.2 points, 5.0 rebounds and 5.1 assists on a career-best 52% shooting, as an emphatic answer to all the preseason skeptics who had begun to question his declining skills.
 Only Heat teammate LeBron James, Oklahoma City’s Russell Westbrook and the Los Angeles Lakers’ Kobe Bryant averaged as much in all three of those categories during the 2012-13 season as Wade did (with the latter two shooting at least six percentage points lower in doing so).

-He took a much-needed break from his typically hectic summer schedule this past offseason.
-The pain in the left knee eventually subsided.
-The bone bruise in the right knee eventually dissipated.
+Wade took a much-needed break from his typically hectic summer schedule this past offseason.
+The pain in his left knee eventually subsided.
+The lone remaining bone bruise in his right knee eventually dissipated.

 It was a surgery-free summer for Wade.
 To deal with the tendinitis, however, he again underwent OssaTron shockwave treatment in July 2013, this time on both of his knees.
 Wade said the results were largely favorable, and he was hopeful for similar relief to what he experienced after a similar round of treatment in 2008.

-How much of that pain could have been avoided had he elected to repair rather than partially remove his torn lateral meniscus back in 2002 is unknown.
-The majority of his ailments are very common both in professional sports and in the general population (3).
+How much of that pain could have been avoided had he elected to repair rather than partially remove the torn lateral meniscus in his left knee back in 2002 is unknown.
+The majority of his ailments are very common both in professional sports and in the general population (5).
 His advanced age and the years of pounding caused by his aggressive style of play have undoubtedly exacerbated the problems.